jameyquinn/jameyquinn.github.io/README.md

   Innovation comes from inspiration and perspiration.
 No one has a monopoly on fresh and exciting ideas.
 Get to it already!
 Measure one thing well that demonstrates you are thinking about impact.

   When you ask me if it's alright to try a different approach, I will probably challenge you with a logic model or try to push the idea to the limits of what you've already considered.
 This is to see if we are ready to build or if we should keep exploring for the moment.
-It is not a yes or a no. That decision will be yours.
+It is not a yes or a no. That decision will likely be yours - and so will the responsibility for making that call.
-## Building teams - lifting, shifting, gifting
+## Building teams - sifting, lifting, shifting, gifting

 We do more by complementing our own ideas and skills with another person's skills and ideas.
 Thus we need to team up to build good, sometimes big, sometimes complicated things.
+We won't always succeed, but that's our goal --> cohesive teams made of thriving individuals.

 Teams are immutable - change one person and you got yourself a new team.
 Thus, when we change things up, it can take a long time for that new team to fully develop.
 It may feel like regression, but people require that time to adapt to the new reality.

-**Lifting**: We build good teams by recruiting and nurturing for the long term - lifting.
+**Sifting**: We build good teams by recruiting and nurturing for the long term - lifting.

-When i interview, every very candidate should walk away with the following answered completely:
+When we interview, every very candidate should walk away with the following answered completely:

   1. how do we dialog?
   2. why do we build?